 Annually host a Household Hazardous Waste Amnesty Day.
 Publicize Amnesty Day on the City homepage and/or social media platforms; help execute Amnesty Day.

 A screen shot of City's social media page(s) and/or home website showing details for the event will be submitted.
-Additionally, photos and sign in sheets from the actual event will also be submitted.
+Additionally, photos and number of cars that participated from the actual event will also be submitted.